 1. Availability is measured and calculated as a percentage of the total reporting interval time that WCS is operationally available to the Agency.
-Availability is computed by the standard formula:
+Availability is computed by

 2. See Section C.3.3.1.2.4 for the definitions and measurement guidelines.